akozeka/php-candidate-test/README.md

 # php-candidate-test
 This is test task for PHP candidate.

-##TODO:
+## TODO:
-- made for of this project into your account on github
+- made fork of this project into your github account
-- implement two weather providers
+- implement two weather providers:
     - OpenWeatherMapProvider https://openweathermap.org/
     - WeatherBitProvider https://www.weatherbit.io/account/create
-- implement `getAverageInfo` method in WeatherService.
+- implement `getAverageInfo()` method in `WeatherService`
 - check if it works well
 - notify OSI with link to your repository